PaulDance/cargo-liner/README.md

    Git.
  * `path` (optional): string specifying the filesystem path to local crate to install from.
+ * `bins` (optional): list of strings specifying the binaries to install among the targeted crate's binary targets, passed onto Cargo as a repetition of its `--bin` option.
  * `extra-arguments` (optional): list of strings given as additional arguments to `cargo install` for the associated package and located between the last one given by Cargo Liner and the following `--` seperating options from